-Note: Including bonds payable of current portion (recorded as "Long-term liabilities, current portion")
+Note: Including bonds payable and long-term borrowings of current portion (recorded as "Long-tern liabilities, current portion")

 7. RELATED PARTY TRANSACTIONS

 (1) Parent company

 The Company is controlled by Ennoconn International Investment Co., Ltd. (registered in the Republic of China), who owns 41.46% of the shares of the Company.
 The remaining 58.54% of the shares of the Company are held by the general public.
 The ultimate parent company of the Company is Ennoconn Corporation (registered in the Republic of China).